martajemeljanova/IRF_Baltics/README.txt

 # Input data

 The data used in this study was obtained from various organisations and online sources, and is open-source.
 It was extracted from the original data types, pre-processed according to the methodology of the study and rewritten to csv files.
-The head series were pre-cleaned according to the methodology of Retike et al. (2022).
+The head series were pre-cleaned.
 No data alterations were performed on the meteo and environmental variables data beyond, e.g., extracting specific periods of the time series.

 1. Groundwater data ('hydraulic_head.csv', [m]) was provided upon request by  the Republic of Estonia Environment Agency, the Latvian Environment, Geology, and Meteorology Center, and the Lithuanian Geological Survey.
 2. Daily precipitation ('precipitation.csv', [mm/d]) and temperature data ('temperature_mean.csv', [degree Celcius]) were obtained from the European Climate Assessment & Dataset E-OBS gridded data ensemble (v.25.0e, resolution 0.1 degrees) (Cornes et al. 2018) from the closest cell center.